FAQ: Frequently Asked Questions about the metric system

 Quantities can be manipulated algebraically to derive other quantities.
 For example, velocity is length divided by time (neglecting relativity):

 Units, too, can be manipulated algebraically to derive other units.
 Substituting the corresponding units in this example, we divide meters (m) by seconds (s) to create the SI derived unit of velocity, meters per second (m/s).

 Because we didn't introduce any numerical factors, this set of units is coherent, and the numerical (unit) equations and the physical (quantity) equations therefore have the same form.
 In this example, v = l/t is literally true when you use the units meters, seconds, and meters per second for l, t, and v respectively.
 You don't have to introduce any numerical factors to “convert” units.

 F = ma

-Using SI units — kilograms for m, meters per second squared for a, and newtons for F — that equation is literally true: just plug in the numbers. (”Newton” is a special name for the derived unit kg·m·s-2.)
+Using SI base units — kilograms for m, meters per second squared for a, and newtons for F — that equation is literally true: just plug in the numbers. (”Newton” is a special name for the derived unit kg·m·s-2.)

 Using a system of units that's not coherent, the equation becomes

 F = kma